There are strange red depths in the soul of the most commonplace man.

 There’s no indication, by the way, of whether he ever did get to be a war correspondent.
 Probably not: he was of service age in 1914 and, if he didn’t volunteer, he must surely have been called up when conscription came.
 And he presumably emerged with some distinction; having already faced such extreme peril, the trenches would have held no great fear.
 ‘I was brought up with a horror of cowardice and with a terror of such a stigma,’ he observes early on in The Lost World.
 ‘I have an overpowering fear of seeming afraid.’
 It’s a feeling he shares with Harry Feversham in The Four Feathers, and which was presumably overcome on the South American plateau as he confronted the nightmares of humanity’s pre-history:

-In the deep shadow of the tree there was a deeper shadow yet, black, inchoate, vague – a crouching form full of savage vigor and menace.
+In the deep shadow of the tree there was a deeper shadow yet, black, inchoate, vague – a crouching form full of savage vigour and menace.
 It was no higher than a horse, but the dim outline suggested vast bulk and strength.
 That hissing pant, as regular and full-volumed as the exhaust of an engine, spoke of a monstrous organism.
 Once, as it moved, I thought I saw the glint of two terrible, greenish eyes.
 There was an uneasy rustling, as if it were crawling slowly forward.

 In short, Malone discovers in Challenger’s company the great truth of the adventure hero: